alliechoate/webpage/content/about.md

 ---

 Hi!
 My name is Allie and I am an incoming third year student in the Clinical Psychology PhD program at the University of South Florida.
 I work under the mentorship of Dr. Marina Bornovalova, and I am broadly interested in researching personality pathology and other externalizing behaviors.
 Feel free to check out our lab website here: [Dexter Lab](https://sites.google.com/site/dexterresearchlab/home)
+<br?

+To view my CV, click [here](https://drive.google.com/file/d/1YQmDPkmclBLfb7_futzazynfCyC9mMJz/view?usp=sharing)
 <br>

 I made this website primarily to add new materials I make or come across to not only keep myself organized, but to also provide free materials that may or may not be helpful for other researchers!
-Enjoy!

 <br>
 <br>